The World's On Fire

 The World's On Fire (ザ・ワールズ・オン・ファイア) is the fourth studio album by Japanese rock band Man with a Mission, released on February 10, 2016 through Sony Music Records.
 It peaked at 3rd place on Oricon albums chart and stayed for 43 weeks.
 The album received Gold certification from the Recording Industry Association of Japan for sales of 100,000.

 The single "Out of Control" features guest appearance from Zebrahead and was nominated for the 2015 MTV Video Music Awards Japan for Best Collaboration, losing to Momoiro Clover Z's "Yume no Ukiyo ni Saite Mi na" (featuring Kiss).
-"Out of Control" was used as ending theme song for the Japanese release of Mad Max: Fury Road film.
+"Out of Control" was used as ending theme song for the Japanese dub release of Mad Max: Fury Road.